googleprojectzero/winafl/README.md

 ## The WinAFL approach

-Instead of instrumenting the code at compilation time, WinAFL relies on dynamic instrumentation using DynamoRIO (http://dynamorio.org/) to measure and extract target coverage.
-This approach has been found to introduce an overhead about 2x compared to the native execution speed, which is comparable to the original AFL in binary instrumentation mode.
+Instead of instrumenting the code at compilation time, WinAFL supports the following instrumentation modes:
+ - Dynamic instrumentation using DynamoRIO (http://dynamorio.org/)
+ - Hardware tracing using Intel PT
+ - Static instrumentation via Syzygy

+These instrumentation modes are described in more detail in the separate documents.

 <p align="center">
 <img alt="afl-fuzz.exe" src="screenshots/afl-fuzz.gif"/>